Thinkful-Ed/starter-tracing-back-end/README.md

-# Traving Backend Application
+# Tracing Backend Application

 This starter code for the "Connecting it all: Tracing Errors" checkpoint in the Thinkful curriculum.

 ## Existing files

-As you work through the Node.js, Express & PostgreSQL module, you will be writing code that allows your controllers to connect to and query your PostgreSQL database via [Knex](http://knexjs.org/).
+As you work through the "Connecting it all: Tracing Errors" checkpoint, you will be writing code traces requests through your server.

 The table below describes the files and folders in the starter code:

 | Folder/file path | Description                                                                      |
 | ---------------- | -------------------------------------------------------------------------------- | |